mikeroyal/Windows-11-Guide/Glossary.md

 **Teams** is a business communication platform to chat, meet, call, and collaborate all in one place.
 Developed by Microsoft for Windows, macOS, Android and iOS.

 U

+**UEFI (Unified Extensible Firmware Interface)** is a tiny operating system that runs on top of the PC's firmware, and it can do a lot more than a BIOS.
+It may be stored in flash memory on the motherboard, or it may be loaded from a hard drive or network share at boot.

 V